JetBrains/teamcity-documentation/topics/configuring-vcs-triggers.md

 <td>

-excludes builds being triggered by `.xml` files checked in by the [VCS user](managing-users-and-user-groups.md) "techwriter" to the `misc/doc` directory of the VCS root named Internal SVN (as defined in the VCS Settings).
+Excludes builds being triggered by `.xml` files checked in by the [VCS user](managing-users-and-user-groups.md) "techwriter" to the `misc/doc` directory of the VCS root named _Internal SVN_ (as defined in the VCS Settings).
 Note that the path is absolute (starts with "/"), thus the file path is matched from the VCS root.

 </td></tr>